-These are my kids’ favorite cookies, and they are soooo quick!
+These are some of my kids’ favorite cookies, and they are soooo quick!

 I grew up on these.
 My dad’s mom would make these for my dad, who also loved them.
 Little did I know, when I started looking for the recipe, that the traditional recipe uses PEANUT BUTTER, which is a banned item/word at our house due to my son having a severe peanut allergy.
 So I decided to come up with a version that didn’t use peanut butter as a binding agent.

 The trick here is timing.
 You’ll need a candy thermometer that you can leave in the pot while the mixture is boiling, and you want to watch it like a hawk.
-10 degrees in either direction can make or break your cookie (pun intended).
-240 degrees and your cookie is a little gooey; 260 degrees and its too crumbly.
+A couple of degrees in either direction can make or break your cookie (pun intended).
+240° and your cookie is a little gooey; 255° and its too crumbly.
 If you’ve ever made candy confections, you get it.
 So while this recipe is quick, unless you have a candy thermometer and know how to use it, it’s not necessarily easy.

 On the other hand, if you do cook these a little too much, just convince your family that it was intentional.
 I may or may not have made “Chocolate Oatmeal Crumble” for my family to spoon over vanilla ice cream.
 Just sayin’.
 It happens.
-And they loved it.
+(And they loved it, by the way.)

 - 2 cups sugar